Last updated: 22 October 2020 at 11.30am

 British Sign Language

-Following these successful trials, the council is scheduling all types of virtual council meetings in line with government guidance and announcements.
-The virtual meetings will be live streamed on the council's website in the same way as they would normally be webcast to allow residents to watch the committee meetings live.
+All committee, Cabinet and Council meetings are now being held virtually and are live streamed on the council's website in the same way as they would normally be webcast to allow residents to watch the committee meetings live.

-For more information on the upcoming virtual council meetings, visit https://democracy.basingstoke.gov.uk/calendar.
+Find out more information on upcoming virtual council meetings.

 Safe shopping guidance